 The Pediatric Neurosurgery group participates in several multidisciplinary clinics, where they work hand-in-hand with providers from other specialties.
 These clinics include:

-- Children’s Developmental Clinic: This clinic treats children who have medically complex conditions, like spina bifida or cerebral palsy.
+- Complex Care Clinic: This clinic treats children who have medically complex conditions, like spina bifida or cerebral palsy.
 In addition to your child’s neurosurgeon, this team includes specialists from developmental pediatrics, dietary, genetics, neurology, orthopedics, pulmonology, psychology, social work, nursing, and urology.
-Each team member is instrumental in developing and maintaining a holistic care plan for your child that includes everything from medical care to education adjustments.
+The team provides evaluation, and care, and medical case-management, including coordination routine medical testing and consultations with appropriate sub-specialists.

 Conditions We Treat

 Our neurosurgery team treats injuries (such as those caused by a fall or blow to the head), as well as both congenital and acquired disorders.

 - Congenital disorders are ones that your child was born with.

 - Acquired disorders are ones that your child develops after birth.